 juice of 2 limes

 Combine these ingredients and put 'em in the can.
-Shove the can into the chicken's you know what, and get ready to grill!
+Insert the can into the chicken and get ready to grill!

 Preheat the grill to medium high heat.
 This recipe calls for the indirect grilling method, so keep the heat to the sides of the grill, and not directly under the chicken.